Divine Grace Orphanage and Its Two Primary Schools

 A series of natural disasters battered Haiti between 2004-2007.
 Thousands of people died and the number of children without parents swelled.
 The Genadas were once again called to action and opened Divine Grace Orphanage in 2007.
 Today 42 children ages three to 18 call Divine Grace Orphanage their home.

-In a natural progression of events, the dedicated couple then opened their first primary school in 2011 for the deaf children, orphans and poor children from Gonaives.
-A year later, they opened a second primary school in the nearby impoverished community of Raboto.
+In a natural progression of events, the dedicated couple then opened their first primary school in 2011 for deaf children, orphans and poor children from Gonaives.
+A year later they opened a second primary school in the impoverished community of Raboto.

 We are their best chance for a brighter